miemiy/Devices-docs/surface/surface-dock2-overview.md

 1. *Software license required for some features.
 Sold separately.*

 ## Streamlined device management

-Surface has released streamlined management functionality via Windows Update enabling IT admins to utilize the following enterprise-grade features:

 - **Frictionless updates**.
 Update your docks silently and automatically, with Windows Update or Microsoft Configuration Manager (formerly System Center Configuration Manager - SCCM) or other MSI deployment tools.
 - **Wake from the network**.
 Manage and access corporate devices without depending on users to keep their devices powered on.
 Even when a docked device is in sleep, hibernation, or power off mode, your team can wake from the network for service and management, using Configuration Manager or other enterprise management tools.